Telemarketing Tip – Dealing with Gatekeepers

 Secret Ingredient Number 2: Build the Relationship

 You may not always make an appointment right there and right then, but you need warm leads to visit later in the week, month or year.
-Every campaign needs a pipeline and the trick is to have a good mix of short and long term leads.
-A mix or hot and warm as well as fresh stuff.
+Every campaign needs a pipeline and the trick is to have a good mix of short and long-term leads.
+A mix of hot and warm as well as the fresh stuff.